Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- New open-source `Python Projects` repository.
+It contains Python projects, steps, tips, and their working code solutions.
 - 3 new `AI spaces` on our Huggingface.
 - Created a new project in `OPEN-ARC` and fixed broken links in `README.md`, and `LEADERBOARD.md`.
 - Created a new API, `random-facts-generator`, that returns random facts, and their sources.